 Every once in a while, I read a news story that makes my heart sing.
 This is such a case.
+Filling a need is a great thing.

 Recently, a non-profit foundation and Child Protective Services in Bexar County, Texas started an agency to place children with special needs.
 Bexar County is home to a moderately sized city, San Antonio, and the smaller towns surrounding it.
 In Bexar County alone, 500 plus kids with special needs are waiting for adoptive homes.